tiffanyhan/Mobile-Portfolio-Performance-Optimization/src/README.md

 		is so that the DOM is accessed once per scroll event instead of 24 times per scroll event.

-b) Performance optimizations for changing pizza sizes:
+c) Performance optimizations for changing pizza sizes:

 	1. The function determineDx within resizePizzas was renamed to determineWidth, and all declared and defined variables were